lovette/bootstrap-bash/README.md

 	bootstrap-bash [OPTION]... -c CONFIGFILE ROLE

-Run the command with `--help` argument or view the bootstrap-bash(8) manual page to see available OPTIONS.
+Run the command with `--help` argument or see bootstrap-bash(8) for available OPTIONS.

 Getting Started